-It's great to see responsible journalists exposing their own.
-Check out the dynamic critique levelled by Michael Petrou in this week's Maclean's after the shooting in Scarborough, Ontario:
+It’s great to see responsible journalists exposing their own.
+Check out the dynamic critique leveled by Michael Petrou in this week’s Maclean’s after the shooting in Scarborough, Ontario:

 “I get tired of writing about gun control even before I start typing.
 It is probably the one topic in Canadian public discourse that is most saturated by emotion and bereft of evidence-based arguments… The (Toronto) Star’s solution, according to its paper editorial headline, is that it’s “High time to ban guns.”… The Star contends the only people who should have access to handguns are police, the military, and “a few top competitive shooters.”

 Exactly how amateur shooters are supposed to become top shooters without guns is something the Star doesn’t explain… The bigger logical chasm is the Star’s argument that banning guns would somehow prevent tragedies like the one that occurred Monday night… I hope the Star’s editorialists believe what they say, that taking away a sport shooter’s pistol collection might save little girls like Shyanne Charles.
 It’s an inane argument.
 But the alternative — that they know what they’re saying is illogical but still exploited Shyanne’s death to advance the paper’s position on gun control — is much more shameful.”